zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

    treating all errors as fatal.
    (It does not attempt to load or validate connect files whose entries are disabled.)
-3. If a fatal error did not occur, but no connect points were bound, the server uses the connect points in `rpc.listen-default`, treating all errors as fatal.
+3. If an error did not occur,
+   but no connect points were bound, the server uses the connect points in `rpc.listen-default`, treating all errors as fatal.